-In 2017 your child's position is consistent with their position in 2016.
+In 2016 your child's position is consistent with their position in 2015.

 This sample chart is taken from the results sheet produced for every child taking the tests.
 The child's progress measure each year is marked as a cross in a shaded block to show their test performance compared with other learners in their national curriculum year group.
-This child's chart shows that their progress measures for the National Numeracy Test (Procedural) are in line with the average for their year group in each of the five years.
-As the progress measure has only moved a small amount over the five years, they are maintaining their position within their year group over time.
-The sentence below the blocks explains that the change in progress measure between 2016 and 2017 is within an expected range.
+This child's chart shows that their progress measures for the Procedural Numeracy test are in line with the average for their year group in each of the four years.
+As the progress measure has only moved a small amount over the four years, they are maintaining their position within their year group over time.
+The sentence below the blocks explains that the change in progress measure between 2015 and 2016 is within an expected range.

 We have developed a short film to provide more information on the National Reading and Numeracy Test reports.
-Please visit learning.gov.wales/resources/browse-all/animated-explainer.
+Please visit learning.gov.wales/ resources/browse-all/animated-explainer.